bonitasoft/bonita-doc/md/software-extensibility.md

 ## Stable extension points

-The following elements are designed to be extension points of Bonita BPM.
+The following elements are designed to be extension points of Bonita.
-These extension points are guaranteed to be stable across versions of Bonita BPM 6: Java interfaces and XML schema will be kept backward compatible so that your implementation will work even after a Bonita BPM version upgrade.
+These extension points are guaranteed to be stable across versions of Bonita 6: Java interfaces and XML schema will be kept backward compatible so that your implementation will work even after a Bonita version upgrade.

 ### Connectors

 In Community, Teamwork, Efficiency, and Performance editions

-Bonita BPM comes with more than 80 [standard connectors](_connectivity.md) to the major information system components: major databases (Oracle, Microsoft, Postgres, etc.), SOAP Webservice, Salesforce, Email, etc.
+Bonita comes with more than 80 [standard connectors](_connectivity.md) to the major information system components: major databases (Oracle, Microsoft, Postgres, etc.), SOAP Webservice, Salesforce, Email, etc.
 A new connector enables you to provide new connectivity capabilities for processes.
 To [implement a new connector](connectors-overview.md), you need to provide some XML description files and a Java class respecting the [Connector interface](http://documentation.bonitasoft.com/javadoc/api/${varVersion}/index.html).
-Connectors can be implemented directly from Bonita BPM Studio.
+Connectors can be implemented directly from Bonita Studio.

 ### Actor filters

 In Community, Teamwork, Efficiency, and Performance editions

-Bonita BPM comes with a set of [standard actor filters](actor-filtering.md) that can be used to reduce the list of candidates for process tasks.
+Bonita comes with a set of [standard actor filters](actor-filtering.md) that can be used to reduce the list of candidates for process tasks.
 A new actor filter enables you to provide new filtering capabilities to processes.
 To [implement a new actor filter](creating-an-actor-filter.md), you need to provide some XML description files and a Java class respecting the [UserFilter interface](http://documentation.bonitasoft.com/javadoc/api/${varVersion}/index.html).
-Actor filters can be implemented directly from Bonita BPM Studio.
+Actor filters can be implemented directly from Bonita Studio.

 ### Engine API

 In Community, Teamwork, Efficiency, and Performance editions

-The [Bonita BPM Engine APIs](http://documentation.bonitasoft.com/javadoc/api/${varVersion}/index.html) enable you to:
+The [Bonita Engine APIs](http://documentation.bonitasoft.com/javadoc/api/${varVersion}/index.html) enable you to:

 * start and stop the engine
 * design, install, configure and interact with processes